GetDutchie/brick/packages/brick_offline_first/README.md

 Using unique identifiers, `where:` can connect multiple providers.
 It is declared using a map between a local provider (key) and a remote provider (value).
 This is useful when a remote provider only includes unique identifiers (such as `"id": 1`) of associations, the OfflineFirstRepository can lookup that instance from another source and deserialize into a complete model.

-:warning: This is another rare instance (like `Query#params` in the SQLite Provider) where the serializer property name is used instead of the field name, such as `last_name` instead of `lastName`.
+:warning: This is another rare instance (like `Query#providerArgs` in the SQLite Provider) where the serializer property name is used instead of the field name, such as `last_name` instead of `lastName`.

 For a concrete example, SQLite is the local data source and REST is the remote data source: